Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/rule-of-rika.md

 # Rule of Rika

 > *"Wait for her arrival and prove your worth in ages to come.
 The path awaits."*
-> — Ar Kharazon, Last Grand Vizjereen of the Dominion Ascendancy
+> — Ar Kharazon, Last Grand Vizjereen

 A Galactic Chronicle of Power, Prophecy, and the Cosmic Balance.